Jason E. Wright

 • Consequential and incidental damages to reimburse special losses incurred as an indirect but foreseeable result of harm, such as lost profits, loss of use, reliance damages, restitution, costs of mitigation, loss of credit or financing, and loss of goodwill

-• Liquidated damages is a special form of compensation agreed to in advance by the contract to remedy its breach, which are enforceable to the extent they were a reasonable forecast of loss and not a penalty
+• Liquidated damages are a special form of compensation agreed to in advance by contract to remedy a breach, which are enforceable to the extent they were a reasonable forecast of the loss and not a penalty

-• Treble damages (or statutory damages) as a multiplied recovery provided by legislation to deter unlawful business misconduct, based on statutes like the DTPA, bad faith insurance denial, usury, and more
+• Treble damages (or statutory damages) are a form of multiplied recovery meant to deter unlawful business misconduct, based on statutes like the DTPA, bad faith insurance denial, usury, and more

-• Reformation to correct mistakes in a contract and reflect the true intent of parties, or conform the terms to mandatory requirements of law
+• Reformation corrects mistakes in a contract to reflect the true intent of parties, or to conform the terms to mandatory requirements of law

 • Attorney fees incurred to vindicate your rights may be recoverable under a contract or by law for enforcing an agreement, and for various statutory violations

-• Prejudgment interest as compensation for the lost use of money owed as damages, calculated from the date they should have been paid to the award
+• Prejudgment interest as compensation for lost use of money owed as damages, calculated from the date they should have been paid to the date of an award

 • Specific performance requiring a party to perform their obligations under a contract, which is available only when monetary compensation is not an option or insufficient as a remedy (e.g., with real estate, or unique/irreplaceable goods and services)

-• Declaratory judgment allows a court to determine the meaning, rights, or status of a contract or other legal relationship when faced with threatened (or existing) breach or other harm
+• Declaratory judgment allows a court to determine the meaning, rights, or status of a contract or other legal relationships when faced with threatened (or existing) breach or other harm

 Alternative Dispute